willjduncan/national-park-picker/README.md

 From there, we added features to improve the website: autofill for the search bar, a photo slideshow at the top, and dynamic links to further resources.
 Next, we added the ability to save national parks according to priority, and then display the high priority parks to the homescreen.

+Josh - Created weather API that displays on the bottom of the results page.
+It displays the 5-day forcast along with the temperature and humdity.
+The API is pulling info the searched park's city name and and displaying on the screen.
+I also added styling to the page using CSS and Materialized.
+Styling of the page is taking place in the CSS and JavaScript files.

 <!-- ADD ADDITIONAL DEVELOPMENTS TO THE DESCRIPTION PLUS ANY MAJOR ISSUES OVERCOME -->